wavemaker/docs/learn/using-tree-widget/index.md

             };

-## 3: Test Run
+## Step 3: Test Run

-1. the application and see the tree in action.
+1. Run the application and see the tree in action.

 [![tree_dynamic_run](../assets/tree_dynamic_run.png)](../assets/tree_dynamic_run.png)